awsugkochi/awsugkochi/src/pages/blog/2019-08-24-aws-awsugkochi-acdkochi19-workshop-sagemaker.md

 <br>

 [AWS Users Group Kochi](https://awsugkochi.in) (AWSUGKOCHI) is presenting hands on workshop on [Amazon Sagemaker](https://aws.amazon.com/sagemaker/).
-A tool provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly in Cloud.
+Managed Service provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly in Cloud.

 <br>